Pharmacist CV

 Looking to create a professional CV?

-The work experience section on a CV aims to include your most recent job positions relevant to the job you are targeting.
-List previous positions in reverse chronological order, with the most recent positions being first.
-Use concise sentences and action verbs to summarise your duties and achievements in 4 to 6 lines.
-You want to show specific achievements and skills that showcase your abilities like strong communication skills and extent knowledge of pharmacy software.
+Start by listing your past positions in reverse chronological order, with the most recent positions being first.
+Use concise sentences and action verbs, such as 'Dispensed', 'Collaborated' or 'Developed' to summarise your duties and tangible achievements in 4 to 6 lines.
+Showcase your areas of expertise, such as strong communication skills and extensive knowledge of pharmacy software.
+Remember to adhere to a modern CV format and each job entry to the specific job you're applying for.

 Pharmacy Manager, Boots Pharmacy, London, UK, 2018-2021